pawardhaval15/Billing-Data-Analysis-AI-Powered/README.md

 - Generate Report: Use the OpenAI API to generate a detailed report based on the analysis.

 - Visualize Data: Create visualizations to better understand the data.

+### Running the Jupyter Notebook

+Open the Jupyter Notebook (BillingDataAnalysis.ipynb) and run the cells to execute the workflow step by step.
+The notebook contains detailed explanations and code snippets for each step of the analysis.

+### Project Structure

+- BillingDataAnalysis.ipynb: Jupyter Notebook containing the code and analysis
+- data.csv: Sample dataset used for analysis
+- billing_report.txt: Generated billing report
+- README.md: Project documentation